slevithan/oniguruma-parser/src/optimizer/README.md

 ## Contributing

 Contributions are welcome!
-In addition to reviewing this library's [contributing guide](https://github.com/slevithan/oniguruma-parser/blob/main/CONTRIBUTING.md), use the following steps to add a new optimization transform:
+Review this library's [contributing guide](https://github.com/slevithan/oniguruma-parser/blob/main/CONTRIBUTING.md), and use the following steps to add a new optimization transform:

 - Add your optimization in a new file, e.g. `src/optimizer/transforms/foo.ts`.
 - Import and list it in `src/optimizer/optimizations.ts`.
 - Add tests in `test/optimizer/foo.test.ts`; run them via `pnpm test`.
 - List it in this readme file with a simple example.

-You don’t need to do too much in one optimization, since optimizations can compliment each other.
+You don't need to do too much in one optimization, since optimizations can compliment each other.
 Ideas for new optimizations are collected [here](https://github.com/slevithan/oniguruma-parser/issues/7).

 ## About